KushJoshi16/Practical---Unitask-Technologies-Pvt-Ltd/README.md

 # Practical---Unitask-Technologies-Pvt-Ltd

+NOTE: Please run index.js using node with the given input file

 ## Problem statement:

 You are given array of products, pricing and categories , write an optimized nodejs program to